MinishLab/vicinity/README.md

 Vicinity is a light-weight, low-dependency vector store.
 It provides a simple and intuitive interface for nearest neighbor search, with support for different backends and evaluation.

+There are many nearest neighbors packages and methods out there.
+However, we found it difficult to compare them.
+Every package has its own interface, quirks, and limitations, and learning a new package can be time-consuming.
+In addition to that, how do you effectively compare different packages?
+How do you know which one is the best for your use case?

-Instead of learning a new interface for each backend, Vicinity provides a unified interface for all backends.
+ This is where Vicinity comes in.
+Instead of learning a new interface for each new package or backend, Vicinity provides a unified interface for all backends.
 This allows you to easily experiment with different indexing methods and distance metrics and choose the best one for your use case.
 Vicinity also provides a simple way to evaluate the performance of different backends, allowing you to measure the queries per second and recall.

 ## Table of contents